Staff

 Joan Renner, President

-Current Term: June 2017-June 2024
+Current Term: June 2025-June 2026

 Joan has been employed by The Brick Companies (TBC) since 2001.
 She started as their Vice President of Finance and took over the role of Chief Financial Officer in 2003.
 As CFO, she is responsible for the development of the financial policies and procedures to ensure the Company’s assets are safeguarded and is responsible for negotiating and placing all long-term debt and the Company’s working capital line of credit.
 Prior to joining TBC, Joan was the Vice President of Finance at Development Resources, Inc., a Washington, DC-based company that specialized in third-party property management and development.
 In addition, Joan was a Certified Public Accountant with the firm of Beers & Cutler in DC.
 She has served as President of the Board of Directors of Commercial Real Estate for Women’s Baltimore Chapter and was President of the Parent-Teacher Association at Crofton Middle School.
 During 2012, Joan and Lex Birney, TBC Chief Executive Officer, were recognized by the Baltimore Business Journal as one of the CEO & CFO Dream Teams.
 She served as the Treasurer of The Brick Companies Foundation until 2021, and currently serves as the Treasurer of Maryland Hall.

-Edmee Geis, Vice President
+Elizabeth Rosborg, Vice President

 John Butler, Treasurer

-Current Term: June 2018-June 2024
+Current Term: June 2024-June 2026

 John has approximately 40 years of experience in computer programming and project management predominantly in the public service.
 John has served as a Computer Specialist with the National Library of Medicine and USDA Forest Service over the past 30 years.
 John has a Bachelor of Science, Forestry from Virginia Tech and a Master of Science, Outdoor Recreation from Utah State University.
 In addition, John has volunteered with Maryland League of Conservation Voters for lobbying efforts to strengthen the Forest Conservation Act in both the 2017 and 2018 legislative sessions.
 He has spent his lifetime enjoying activities in the natural outdoors where he appreciates the results of conservation efforts.
 He also enjoys sailing, kayaking and stand up paddle boarding on the Chesapeake Bay and tributaries.
 He is currently a member of the Eastport Yacht Club Environmental Committee.

-Current Term: June 2017-June 2024
+Current Term: June 2024-June 2026

 Joe Ports, At Large Member, Executive Committee

-Current Term: June 2020-June 2024
+Current Term: June 2024-June 2026

 Joe has been an Environmental Project Manager at a municipal department of public work's restoration division since 2016.
 Prior to that, he worked on restoration projects, water quality monitoring, and expanding public water access with the West/Rhode Riverkeeper, now part of the Arundel Rivers Federation, for approximately four years.
 Through his work, he sees the damage that is left from historic land use decisions and the need to preserve the natural resources that remain.
 Joe is an avid hunter, angler, sailor and general outdoor adventurer who enjoys being outdoors all year round.
 He holds a bachelor's degree in Biology from Towson University, and currently lives in Crownsville with his wife near the Little Round Bay area of the Severn River.